"What Do You TRUTHFULLY Believe About Your Personal Appearance?"

 The Flip Side

-Playing outside at 7 years of age, I heard music playing from a radio located inside my grandmother's house.
+Playing outside at seven years of age, I heard music playing from a radio located inside my grandmother's house.

-I stopped playing outside, closely listened to the complete tune, and scamperd for the piano bench inside.
+I stopped playing outside, carefully listened to the complete tune, and scampered for the piano bench inside.
 I parked on the bench, and within 30 minutes was playing that song (with one finger.)

-One would have believed Liberace was "ticklin' those ivories" ( a famous southern expression used in place of- 'playing the piano'.)
+One would have believed Liberace was "tickling those ivories" ( a famous southern expression used in place of- 'playing the piano.')
 Four family members ran to the piano, all shaking their heads in disbelief in reaction to what they had just witnessed.

-"That boy needs piano lessons," and "My God, did you hear that?" were common quotes flying around that room for the next 30 minutes.
+"That boy needs piano lessons," and "My God, did you hear that?" were typical quotes flying around that room for the next 30 minutes.

 One month later, I was studying the piano with a great teacher.

-From there, I began composing and recording, fully convinced I could accomplish anything in the music world.
+From there, I began composing and recording, entirely convinced I could accomplish anything in the music world.

 The point of the story?